openworm/OpenData/README.md

 #### 1. Gathering Data sources

-OSF, like Zenodo, provides a platform for data sharing and includes key datasets concerning neuronal activity in C. elegans.
+OSF, like Zenodo, provides a platform for data sharing and includes key datasets concerning neuronal activity in *C. elegans*.
 I decided to split datasets into two divisions: Dynamical - calcium imaging with the head free to move and Fixed - where the worms are sedated.

 Key non-dynamical/fixed data sources include: